mhalqahtani/matchFinderFinalVersiontset/README.md

 removeSubscriber(Observer observer): This method allows observers to be deleted from the subscriber list.
 By using this method, concrete subjects will be able to unregister observers and stop them from getting notifications in the future.

 notifySubscribers(String message): This method is in charge of informing all subscribers of any changes to the subject's state.
 Whenever a state change occurs, concrete subjects will call this method, which will cause each subscribed observer to call their update method.
-## The MessageSubject class implements the Subject interface.

-It manages an observer list and gives the three methods provided in the Subject interface specific implementations.
 ## Observer
 We used the Observer design pattern to enable real-time updates and isolate the components responsible for acquiring match data and sending SMS notifications. this design pattern increases our system's adaptability, which makes it simple to add or remove observers without compromising its essential functions.

-## the main
+## The main
+here we create the observer and Also call the related methods to fetch info and send it via SMS to the user.

 ![image](https://github.com/mhalqahtani/matchFinderFinalVersiontset/assets/144021434/e4c4d35d-8edf-4b2a-928b-252f21242295)